Do you have an acute or chronic injury?

 - Extreme tenderness in the area

-- Visible dislocation or deformity
+- Visible discolouration or deformity

-When to seek medical attention
+When to seek urgent medical attention for an acute injury

 - Visible deformities such as large lumps, or limbs bent at strange angles